 The Club organises a program of monthly General Meetings and Excursions as well as other events during the year as described below.
 You can see what we have planned in our calendar.

 On the second Friday of each month, from February to December, our Monthly Meeting is held from 7.30 pm.
 Meetings usually start with members’ Observations – reports on interesting flora or fauna recorded during the previous month.
 We then hear a talk from a Guest Speaker on a wide variety of Natural History and Environmental topics.
 Members and visitors are all welcome to attend.

-Normally Monthly Meetings are held in the Uniting Church Hall Lyttleton St., but during the COVID pandemic, meetings have been held online via Zoom.
-Online meetings have the advantage of convenience for members during winter months and enable speakers from outside Castlemaine, but Church Hall meetings allow members to get to know each other better and enjoy supper afterwards.
+Monthly Meetings are held in the Uniting Church Hall Lyttleton St., except during winter (June-August), when they are held online via Zoom.
+Online meetings have the advantage of convenience for members during winter months and enable speakers from outside Castlemaine, but in-person meetings allow members to get to know each other better and enjoy supper afterwards.

 The Club’s Annual General Meeting is held in March, before the March Monthly Meeting.

 Excursions (Field Trips) are usually held on the afternoon of the Saturday after the monthly meeting.
 We visit a wide variety of sites through the year, with excursions to illustrate the guest speaker’s topic the previous evening when suitable.
 We meet at the Octopus (opposite the motel in Duke St) for prompt departure at 1.30 pm unless otherwise advised.
 When possible we share transport to reduce the number of cars.
 From time-to-time all-day excursions to more distant areas are organised.